flurinduerst/WPSeed/README.md

 Feel free to contact me if you have questions or need any advice.

 ### License
-WPDistillery is released under the MIT Public License.
+WPSeed is released under the MIT Public License.

 Note: The "About" section in `README.md` and the author (`@author`) notice in the file-headers shall not be edited or deleted without permission.
 For Details see [License](LICENSE.md).
 Thank you.